We recently talked about the best WordPress blogging tools 2016. One important entry on the list: Google Search Console (or GSC for short).

 In the final section, you find a collection of Google tools to further improve your site:

-- Structured Data Markup Helper — Point and click tool to create structured data with the help of Google
+- Structured Data Markup Helper — Point and click tool to create structured data with the help of Google.
+Works similarly to the Data Highlighter.

-- Google My Business — Make sure your business looks awesome on Google Search, Maps and Google+
+- Google My Business — Make sure your business looks awesome on Google Search and Maps.

-- PageSpeed Insights — Super handy tool to find out how to make your WordPress website faster
+- PageSpeed Insights — Super handy tool to speed test your website.

-- Custom Search — Create a customized search experience for your website
+- Custom Search/Programmable Search Engine — Create a customized search experience for your website.

 Not all of these tools will be useful to you, however, there are a few real gold nuggets in the mix so don’t ignore this section!